Dialectic As Transformative Interchange

 Locating Your Consciousness in Your Higher Self

-"For, when the more excellent parts of us become filled with energy, and the soul is exalted to communion with superior beings, then it becomes separate altogether from those conditions which keep it under the dominion of the present every-day life of the world, exchanges the present for another Divine Life, gives itself to a different order, and abandons the conventional habits belonging to the external order of things, to enter and mingle itself with the order which pertains to the higher life."."|
+"For, when the more excellent parts of us become filled with energy, and the soul is exalted to communion with superior beings, then it becomes separate altogether from those conditions which keep it under the dominion of the present every-day life of the world, exchanges the present for another Divine Life, gives itself to a different order, and abandons the conventional habits belonging to the external order of things, to enter and mingle itself with the order which pertains to the higher life."|

 In this essay we will explore the Divine Life, what is its nature, of what it consists, and how to live the Divine Life in the supersensible domain while living a mortal life in the terrestrial domain.
-We learn that there is this Divine Life from Plato, Iamblicus, and other Seer-Masters in the Platonic and Neo-Platonic philosophies.
+We learn that there is this Divine Life from Plato, Iamblicus, and other Seer-Masters in the Platonic and Neo-Platonic traditions.

 The ordinary, cultural dogma, which is inculcated with our mother's milk, is that there is only the physical life of the senses.
 We would not know that a higher life, a Divine Life, is possible were it not for Plato and the Platonic Philosophy.
 Plato tells us that "the end for which man was created was to achieve communion with Higher Beings above the terrestrial realm."
 So, not only is this stupendous Divine Life possible for us--it is the primary reason for our being created as mortal beings.